KuguHome/esz-exporter/README.md

       -kunde 3 \
       -dbadresse localhost
   ```
-* Common issues --
+* `localhost` can be used if the port of a remote database is forwarded to the local machine via SSH
-  + check the log at `tail -f /var/log/syslog` for details.
-How to redirect to stderr ?
+* Common issues
 	+ make sure the `-pfad` target exists
-  + use `-dbadresse localhost` for jupyter.
-The default amazon rds instance is not working/ is ip filtered.
+	+ check the log at `tail -f /var/log/syslog` for details.